-The nominee’s primary section or focus group affiliation will automatically review the nomination package.
-Also, nominators can select an additional three section or focus group affiliations to review the package as well.
-Section and Focus Group Fellows committees can review a nominee’s secondary affiliations upon request.
+The nominee’s primary section affiliation will automatically review the nomination package.
+Nominators can select an additional three section affiliations to review the package as well.
+Please see the Fellows Nomination Process & Timeline for additional information.

-What determines the number of nominees that are moved forward by each section/focus group for review by the Union Fellows committee?
+What determines the number of nominees that are moved forward by each Section Fellows Committees for Union Fellows Committee review?

-How is a final decision reached by the Union Fellows Selection Committee?
+How is a final decision reached by the Union Fellows Committee?

-The Union Fellows Selection Committee dedicates months of its time reviewing every nomination submitted by Section and Focus Group Fellows committees.
-On the basis of their diverse scientific backgrounds and knowledge, committee members present or support the case of an allotted number of proposed Fellows at a confidential Union Fellows Selection Committee meeting, which will be held in July at AGU headquarters.
+The Union Fellows Committee dedicates months of its time to reviewing every nomination submitted by Section Fellows Committees.
+On the basis of their diverse scientific backgrounds and knowledge, committee members present or support the case for proposed Fellows at a confidential Union Fellows Committee meeting, which will be held in July at AGU headquarters.
 At this meeting, there are thorough discussions, and in cases where there are significant differences of opinion, secret ballots are cast.
 No one is elected without receiving a majority of the committee’s votes.

 How many Fellows are elected annually?